Post Graduate Studies

 Frequently Asked Questions

-Question : Can you return a book borrowed from the Main Library to any Branch Library?
+Question: Can you return a book borrowed from the Main Library to any Branch Library?

-Question : Can a student borrow a book during vacation?
+Question: Can a student borrow a book during vacation?

-Question : Is the library open during Public Holidays?
+Question: Is the library open during Public Holidays?

-Question : How do I access e-resources?
+Question: How do I access e-resources?

-Question:What documents do one need to be allowed to gain entry into the library?
+Question: What documents must one have to be allowed to enter the library?